 …and the technology helps me to do that.
 Showbie lets me know when work has been submitted, when students have responded to feedback, developed their work, so forth and so on.
 It’s great!

 I love giving oral feedback.
 So do lots of my students, particularly those who are dyslexic.
 I like it because I can use technology, particularly with apps such as Explain Everything (read more here), to give much more detailed feedback than I would be able to do just through handwriting or typing along.
 Showbie enables me to take the feedback to the next level.
 In Showbie I can record voice notes (as seen in the feedback pane below).
-What I ask students to do then (just like with the verbal feedback sticker mentioned by Chocotzar in her great post about marking) is write up their next steps and their understanding of the feedback given, just within a note, actually within that assignment within Showbie itself.
+What I ask students to do then is write up their next steps and their understanding of the feedback given, just within a note, actually within that assignment within Showbie itself.
 Magic!

 This is where I think the power of mobile technology really helps with the feedback.
 I have been asking for students with their iPads to not only ask their peers to give them feedback to feed forward towards developing their work and critiquing (whilst been kind, specific and helpful – thanks!) but I’ve also been asking the students to ask their parents to give some verbal feedback on the school work of their children.
 Not many have done it yet – but some are.